vulpemventures/docs.vulpem.com/docs/marina/api.md

 marina.disable(): Promise<void>
 ```

-Disable the website to access the user's wallet.
+Deny the website to access the user's wallet.
 It does not open any popup and does not need user interaction.

 ### getNetwork